 Collecting work search logs, except as required as part of the RESEA UI Eligibility Review.

 Accepting custody of debit cards voluntarily surrendered by claimants or others.
-TWC and Boards must ensure that Workforce Solutions Office staff:
+Boards must ensure that Workforce Solutions Office staff:

 do not, for any reason, accept a returned debit card; and